LittleYUYU/LittleYUYU.github.io/_pages/why-mason-and-my-group.md

 ---
 layout: page
 permalink: /why-mason-and-my-group/
-title: Why Should You Apply for Mason CS and Working with Me?
+title: Why Should You Apply for Mason CS and Work with Me?
+And, What Do I Look For From Students?
 nav: false
 ---